 A Rohingya child walks down from a hill at Kutupalong refugee camp in Ukhia, Bangladesh on July 24.
 An Australian think tank has stated that conditions are not in place to support a safe, dignified and sustainable return of Rohingya refugees to Rakhine State.
 (Photo by Munir Uz Zaman/AFP)

 Myanmar has made minimal preparations for the return of thousands of Rohingya Muslims who fled Rakhine State and have taken refuge in Bangladesh, according to a new study by an Australian think-tank.

 The new study, based on satellite imagery from Dec.
 2018 to June 2019, studied 392 Rohingya settlements identified by UNOSAT, the United Nations imagery analysis service, as having been burned, damaged or destroyed in the 2017 crackdown.

 A U.N. fact-finding mission found that the Tatmadaw, the armed forces of Myanmar, committed four of the five acts constituting genocide against the Rohingya and that military chief Min Aung Hlaing and five other senior generals should be prosecuted for genocide and crimes against humanity.

-and three top generals over their role in ethnic cleansing of Rohingya in Rakhine and other atrocities.
+Last week, the United States imposed travel bans on Min Aung Hlaing and three top generals over their role in ethnic cleansing of Rohingya in Rakhine and other atrocities.